geekyinsights/technical-writing/pages/refactor/index.md

 from sklearn.impute import SimpleImputer
 ```

-Copy all of the folliw
+Copy all of the following cells from the previous tutorial into the new notebook.

 ```py
 MODEL_DIR = '../models/'
 IMG_DIR = '../reports/figures/'